Why Your Dog Does Not Need a Heartworm Test Every Year

 Can Ivermectin Cause Problems?

-Owners of Collies, Shelties, OES, Aussies, and some other mixed breed dogs might be sensitive to ivermectin.
-If you are concerned in any way you can test for the mutation on the MDR1 gene that causes sensitivity.
-Testing is available though the Washington State University College of Veterinary Medicine, www.vetmed.wsu.edu/depts-VCPL/ .
-Of course these dogs can be given heartworm preventatives that do not utilize ivermectin (Revolution (selamectin) and Advantage multi (moxidectin) are both topical so treat fleas as well as preventing heartworm disease).
+Collies, Shelties, OES, Aussies, and some other mixed breed dogs might be sensitive to ivermectin.
+If you are concerned in any way, you can test for the mutation on the MDR1 gene that causes sensitivity.
+Testing is available through the Washington State University College of Veterinary Medicine.
+Of course, these dogs can be given heartworm preventatives that do not utilize ivermectin (Revolution (selamectin) and Advantage multi (moxidectin) are both topical, so they treat fleas as well as preventing heartworm disease).

 - Safe Herbal Heartworm Treatment